-Serbia mining: Privatization of small mines, FDI in precious metals exploration16.
-April 2015. / Mining
+Serbia mining: Privatization of small mines, FDI in precious metals exploration, Mining

 The privatization of the mines can be successful.
 The evidence is the example of lead and zinc mine Rudnik near Gornji Milanovac, owned by UK company Mineco and its partners since 2004.